Who is responsible for the processing of your personal data?

 The entity responsible for the processing of personal data is ZINNIA TELECOMUNICACIONES, S.L. with N.I.F B87836607 and domiciled in MADRID, CALLE MARÍA TUBAU 3, PLANTA 5, MÓDULO C (28050) (hereinafter, by its trade name, “Lobster”).

-We also advise that the Data Protection Officer is the person responsible for ensuring that your fundamental right to personal data protection is respected.
-You may contact the Lobster Data Protection Officer: email@example.com
+We also inform you that the Data Protection Officer is the person in charge of ensuring the protection of your fundamental right to the protection of personal data.
+You can contact Lobster’s Data Protection Officer at: email@example.com

-What data is processed and from what sources is it obtained?
+What data are processed and from what sources are they obtained?

 Lobster may process the following data: